 Before turning the platen knob, always ensure that the power to the printer is OFF.
+Turning the platen knob when the power is on can damage the printer's gears.
 Remove the top cover by lifting the front (using the two grips at the side), and pulling towards you.
 Now install the ribbon.